-Entities with plans that require contributions that vary with service will be required to recognise the benefit of those contributions over employee's working life.
+Entities with plans that require contributions that vary with service will be required to recognise the benefit of those contributions over employee's working lives.

-The Group plans to adopt this new amendment on the effective date as of and when endorsed by EU.
-The Group is still assessing the impact on this amendment, but it is not expected to have a significant impact on the Group's financial statements.
+The Company plans to adopt this new amendment on the effective date as of and when endorsed by EU.
+The Company is still assessing the impact on this amendment, but it is not expected to have a significant impact on the Company's financial statements.